jedisct1/6Jack/README.markdown

 Every diverted function sends exactly one **PRE** object and one **POST** object, and synchronously waits for a reply to each object.

+## SAMPLE FILTER

+This is a simple Ruby filter that forces everything written and read to upper case, and logs every object to `stderr`:

+    require "msgpack"
+    require "awesome_print"
+    pac = MessagePack::Unpacker.new
+    loop do
+      begin
+        data = STDIN.readpartial(65536)
+      rescue EOFError
+        break
+      end
+      pac.feed(data)
+      pac.each do |obj|
+        obj["data"].upcase! if obj["data"]
+        warn obj.awesome_inspect
+        STDOUT.write obj.to_msgpack
+        STDOUT.flush
+      end
+    end

 ## COMMON PROPERTIES

 Objects sent by all diverted functions include the following properties: